Firth Park (ward): Parson Cross

 The other thoroughfares (Chaucer Road, Yew Lane, Southey Green Road, Buchanan Road, Lindsay Avenue and Colley Road) cross the estate.
 The A61 (Halifax Road) runs to the west and the A6135 (Barnsley Road) runs to the east of the estate.
-Other popular public houses are The Wordsworth Tavern on Wordsworth Avenue and “The Beagle” on Knutton Crescent.
-There is also a large working men's club, Colley WMC, next to Margetson Shops.
 Schools include Meynell, Mansel, Monteney, Parson Cross and St Thomas More's Primary Schools with Yewlands and Chaucer Secondary Schools.
 Shopping centres are located on Margetson Crescent, Wordsworth Drive, Buchanan Road, Lindsay Avenue, Wheata Road and Chaucer Road.
 Playing fields are situated at Colley Recreation Ground and Parson Cross Park.
 A new library was built on Wordsworth Avenue, opposite the Asda in 2011.
 The church for the post-war New Parson Cross area is St Paul's on Wordsworth Avenue.
 The only significant waterway in Parson Cross is the "Tongue Gutter", a small brook which runs parallel with Deerlands Avenue for the entire width of the estate and which fed Ecclesfield Well from the 16th century onwards.
 In 1960, Parson Cross contained 10,000 houses, which were home to a total of 50,000 people, one-tenth of Sheffield's entire population, and together with the Shiregreen estate formed "Sheffield 5", Europe’s largest social housing conurbation.

 For the first families moving on to Parson Cross, it was a working-class paradise.
 Most had experienced only multi-occupancy terraced dwellings, and the chance to have one's own house, with indoor bathroom and toilet and front and back gardens was something previously unimaginable, especially after the dark years of World War II and the extra industrial responsibility this laid on the shoulders of the local industries.
 Those who did not go to war had worked long hard hours in cramped and often dangerous conditions, providing the backbone to the war effort.
 Welders, platers and grinders provided munitions of all shapes and sizes, and many female steelworkers, filled the gaps the men had left.
 Even the heavy industry of the rolling mills and forges continued.